Stefanroets180/my-fuel-log-book/DATABASE_MIGRATION_GUIDE.md

    - Copy contents of `scripts/supabase-schema.sql`
    - Paste into Supabase SQL Editor
    - Click "Run"
+3. Run the work distance and lock migration:
+   - Copy contents of `scripts/003_add_work_distance_and_lock.sql`
+   - Paste into Supabase SQL Editor
+   - Click "Run"
-3. Done!
+4. Done!
 Your database is ready for multi-user support

 ### Path B: Existing Data in Neon Database